vapor/console-kit/Sources/ConsoleKit/Docs.docc/index.md

 Utilities for interacting with a terminal and the commandline in a Swift application.

-`ConsoleKit` is an umbrella module, exporting [ConsoleKitTerminal](https://api.vapor.codes/consolekitterminal/documentation/consolekitterminal/) and [ConsoleKitCommands](https://api.vapor.codes/consolekitcommands/documentation/consolekitcommands/).
+`ConsoleKit` is an umbrella module, exporting [ConsoleKitTerminal](https://api.vapor.codes/consolekitterminal/documentation/consolekitterminal/).
 It has no separate functionality of its own.